 I then took these shapes into Cinema 4D for fine tuning and rendering, and finalized the image in Photoshop.

+This is only a small part of the full set, which is available on NeonMob exclusively.
 They interviewed me on this project and my process and background.
 And finally, here's a "work-flow tutorial" about this project!